 Things were relatively straightforward to begin with, although since this was my first time using Oculus’ yet-to-be-released touch controllers, there was plenty to get used to.

 With a few moments to breathe, I looked down at my hands – present and correct.
-I looked around.
-Everybody else was also looking at their hands in what appeared to be wonderment and awe; it was one of the funniest things I’ve ever seen.

 With hand inspection out of the way, I turned my attention to the desk in front of me.
 I had a main screen, on which I could set coordinates, and a mini-map for spotting friends and foes.
 The ship is steered via touchscreen, with throttle controls visible on a second screen.
 Using my fake fingers to use the touchscreen was difficult to start with, and in truth it wasn’t something I ever fully became accustomed to.